-7 Any commodities purchased by the district through the TAPS program satisfies the state bidding requirements; however, for purchases with Federal funds, districts are required to demonstrate that an effort was made to determine that the taps purchase price is the best price.
+7 Any commodities purchased by the district through the TAPS program satisfies the state bidding requirements; however, for purchases with Federal funds, districts are required to demonstrate that an effort was made to determine that the TAPS purchase price is the best price.
 The verification effort may be demonstrated through an email, fax, letter, or written documentation of a telephone call.

-Be aware that A.C.A. § 18-44-503 requires a district or education coop to receive a bond in the amount of the contract from a contractor for projects to repair, alter, or erect a public building, structure, or improvement that exceeds twenty thousand dollars (\$20,000).
+Be aware that A.C.A. § 18-44-503 requires a district or education coop to receive a payment bond in the amount of the contract from a contractor for projects to repair, alter, or erect a public building, structure, or improvement that is in excess of fifty thousand dollars (\$50,000).